 Section 147(3) of the Environmental Planning and Assessment Act 1979 requires a submitter who makes a public submission to the Minister in relation to an application to disclose all reportable political donations to anyone by the submitter or any associate of the submitter.
 The relevant period for disclosure is two (2) years before the submission is made.

-The Political Donations and Gifts Disclosure Statement Form is currently being revised.
+The Political Donations and Gifts Disclosure Statement Form is available here.

 What you should know before sending written correspondence to the Independent Planning Commission: